-We have run the implemented system with up to 15 characters and the results show that the possible interactions are rich enough to generate a high variety of stories, and the variability between executions is such that, for the same initial situation, the output story is always different.
-For this reason, it is necessary to develop evaluation mechanisms that allow us to decide when a story is good or when we need to keep on trying to generate a story that meets certain quality standards.
+We have run the implemented system with up to 15 characters and the results show that the possible interactions are rich enough to generate a high variety of stories.
 In addition, it is possible to change most of the information needed to generate the stories through configuration files, which makes it easy to produce new stories with different situations almost effortlessly.
-However, these situations are still generated by hand, so for non-trivial set-ups, an automated way to check and correct the consistency of the initial situations would be useful.

-In particular, we have seen that the model can be configured in such a way that it keeps relationships stable, but it allows enough flexibility for unexpected events to happen and make the plot more interesting, and it can also be tuned so that we can easily obtain a story with the desired type of ending (either happy or not).
+In particular, we have seen that the model can be configured in such a way that it keeps relationships stable, but it allows enough flexibility so that unexpected events can happen to make the plot more interesting.

-8 Future Work
+6 Future Work